 The law requires nursing homes to provide residents with information about their legal rights and to post the resident rights in a place that are visible and accessible.
 Some rights that help prevent nursing home abuse in Phoenix include the right to refuse treatment, freedom from abuse, neglect or unnecessary restraint, and the right to receive a referral to a different facility if they feel their current facility does not provide them with the correct physical or behavioral services.

 If you are a nursing home resident that has had their rights infringed upon, or if you believe that a family member is the subject of abuse or neglect, you might benefit from seeking legal help.
 Fighting for your family member’s rights could be difficult on your own.
-Consult a Nursing home abuse lawyer to learn more about how you could hold negligent staff accountable and pursue financial compensation.
+Contact Goldwater Law Firm today at 602-502-6000 or fill our online form to schedule a free case evaluation.